 Create a clear outline of your repayment policy beginning with the payment terms and payment/collection method.
 While this is based largely on your pricing model, other particulars include interest, late payment fees, and partial payment options.

-Also consider the customer-facing aspect of your payment policies—what reminders will they receive?
+Also, consider the customer-facing aspect of your payment policies—what reminders will they receive?
 Will the payments be automatically charged or invoiced, or will customers receive a bill?
-Is the plan on auto-renew, or will they need to be renewed?
+Is the plan on auto-renew or will it need to be renewed?

 This is also where you identify procedures for managing outstanding payments and failed collections.